codealphadev/CodeAlpha.MVT.PoC/AXServer/README.md

+## Installation instructions

+1. Clone Git repository, navigate to repository's root folder
+2. Build the project: `swift build`
+3. Execute `sh Assets/updateDaemon.sh` to load `*plist` file to `launchd`.
+This registers this service to be launched at user login.
+4. Check if the daemon runs without errors (for now...): `launchctl list | grep codeAlpha`.
+If there is an error, go investigate. 🤓

 ## Accepted Constraints

-* [15.02.2022]: XCode must be running before widget app is started
 * [15.02.2022]: It is not yet gracefully handled when the user denys accessibility permissions.
 Right now, the app terminates but the XPC service keeps running.

 ## Things done

 For the beginning I will track my progress in this README.
 In the past this has served me well when learning many things at the same time.

-### 16.02.2022
+### 17.02.2022

 **AX Server logic:**
-- [ ] Write debug logs to file
+- [x] Improve routine to write to log file on disk
 - [ ] Debug "getXCodeAppFocusStatus" method when called via XPC
-- [ ] Remove "RedString/GreenString" helpers
 - [ ] Continue testing server logic
+- [ ] Change focus notification to "when editor goes in or out of focus"

 **AX Server connectivity:**
-- [ ] Learn how to create anonymous listener from Client app
-- [ ] XPC Interface for notifications
+- [ ] Debug XPC Interface for notifications

 **Client App:**
+- [ ] Testing control flow

+### 16.02.2022

+**Misc**
+- [x] Create first architecture sketch as part of the documentation

+**AX Server logic:**
+- [x] Write debug logs to file
+- [x] Remove "RedString/GreenString" helpers
+- [x] Refactor class structure
+- [x] Implement anonymous listener interface

+**AX Server connectivity:**
+- [x] Learn how to create anonymous listener from Client app

+**Client App:**
-- [ ] Implement "listen" mode
+- [x] Implement "listen" mode
-- [ ] Implement proper CLI companion app
+- [x] Implement proper CLI companion app
 ### 15.02.2022

 **AX Server logic:**